Yaletown Dental Clinic

-Asante Dental is a comprehensive dentistry located in Yaletown, providing high-quality dental health services in the area.
+Asante Dental is a Yaletown dentistry located in Yaletown, Vancouver, providing high-quality dental health services in the area.
 We use innovative technology and have optimized our dental procedures to ensure that you have a positive dental experience.

 Daily brushing and flossing will keep dental calculus (tartar) to a minimum, but a professional cleaning will remove calculus in places your toothbrush and floss have missed.
 Your visit to our office is an important part of your program to prevent gum disease.
 Keep your teeth for your lifetime.